iulianclita/myhttp/README.md

 Myhttp is a tool that fetches the content of multiple urls and prints each one of them on a separate line along with the corresponding MD5 hash of the HTML content located at the current url.

 ### Installation
 First, please make sure you have Go installed.
-For more information follow this link [link](https://golang.org/doc/install)
+For more information follow this [link](https://golang.org/doc/install)

 The next steps explain how to build myhttp from source
 ```sh